limine-bootloader/limine/PROTOCOL.md

 * `internal_module_count` - How many internal modules are passed by the kernel.
 * `internal_modules` - Pointer to an array of `internal_module_count` pointers to
 `struct limine_internal_module` structures.

+Note: Internal modules are honoured if the module response has revision >= 1.

 As part of `struct limine_internal_module`: